MeetJani0/ANN-Classification-Churn/README.md

 # ANN-Classification-Churn
 This project implements an Artificial Neural Network (ANN) to predict customer churn based on various customer attributes.
-By analyzing features such as credit score, geography, gender, age, tenure, balance, and more, the model aims to identify customers who are likely to leave a bank.([GitHub][1], [GitHub][2])
+By analyzing features such as credit score, geography, gender, age, tenure, balance, and more, the model aims to identify customers who are likely to leave a bank.

 ## Table of Contents